-No words can express the joy we feel when our readers write to us via our comment section at the end of each post or by email.
-Many hesitate to post a comment, but please keep in mind you can do so anonymously if you prefer or even just leaving your first name.
+No words can express our joy when our readers write to us via our comment section at the end of each post or by email.
+Many hesitate to post a comment, but please keep in mind you can do so anonymously if you prefer or even leave your first name.

-Many commenters were from such countries as India, Indonesia, China, Germany, The Netherlands, and South Africa, and more.
-Of course, like most blog sites we receive our fair share of spam, which includes advertisers for various products and services, and most annoyingly, pornographic spam to which I quickly report as “spam” and immediately remove from the system.
+Many commenters were from India, Indonesia, China, Germany, The Netherlands, South Africa, and more.
+Of course, like most blog sites, we receive our fair share of spam, which includes advertisers for various products and services, and most annoyingly, pornographic spam to which I quickly report as “spam” and immediately remove from the system.

-Oddly, one reader wrote on this post here, “You think too much.”
+Oddly, one reader wrote on this post here, “You overthink.”
 We both laughed out loud, no offense intended to the commenter.
 Nor am I offended.
-Yes, I admit, I do think too much.
-However, excessive thinking allows me to come up with a new post 365 days a year and today writing post #3009.
+Yes, I admit, I do overthink.
+However, excessive thinking allows me to develop a new post 365 days a year and today writing post #3009.

 |We got as close as was safe to take some close-up photos of him.|

-Believe me, it takes some serious thinking to be able to prepare, edit, and upload a new story with photos each and every day of my life over the past more than 8 years, only missing some days due to travel days, WiFi, and power outages and 2019s open-heart surgery and subsequent other surgeries due to complications, when I missed over two weeks.
+It takes some serious thinking to be able to prepare, edit, and upload a new story with photos every day of my life over the past more than eight years, only missing some days due to travel days, WiFi, and power outages, and 2019s open-heart surgery and subsequent other surgeries due to complications, when I skipped over two weeks.

-When I’m not preparing posts, am I “thinking too much?”
+When I’m not preparing posts, am I “overthinking?”
 I try not to.
-While walking for over 90 minutes a day, I listen to podcasts and don’t do much thinking other than absorbing what I’m learning from the information on hand.
-Once I’ve finished the daily post, I spend the rest of my afternoon, working on the edits for the 3000 posts, leaving little time for thinking other than what’s in front of me.
+While walking for over 90 minutes a day, I listen to podcasts and don’t think much other than absorbing what I’m learning from the information on hand.
+Once I’ve finished the daily post, I spend the rest of my afternoon working on the edits for the 3000 posts, leaving little time for thinking other than what’s in front of me.

-Yesterday, we signed up for Hulu, which has tons of shows we haven’t seen such as “Dancing with the Stars,” The Bachelorette,” America’s Got Talent,” and “Shark Tank,” all of which are mindless drivel we can escape into during this challenging period of time.
+Yesterday, we signed up for Hulu, which has tons of shows we haven’t seen, such as “Dancing with the Stars,” The Bachelorette,” America’s Got Talent,” and “Shark Tank,” all of which are mindless drivel we can escape into during this challenging period.
 Not much thinking is going on then.

 |The diameter of his foot was astounding.
 An elephant’s foot can range from 40 to 50 cm (1.31 to 1.6 feet in length).|

-As for the middle of the night, years ago, I trained myself to not overthink and worry during the night when it has such a huge impact on quality sleep.
-If I awaken during the night and can’t return to sleep right away, I’ll read a few things on my phone with the screen dimmed or play Scrabble with others who may be online at the time, until I’m sleepy again.
-This works well for me, but may not for others.
+As for the middle of the night, years ago, I trained myself to not overthink and worry during the night when it has such a significant impact on quality sleep.
+If I awaken during the night and can’t return to sleep right away, I’ll read a few things on my phone with the screen dimmed or play Scrabble with others who may be online at the time until I’m sleepy again.
+This works well for me but may not for others.

-So, yes, dear reader, at times, I do “think too much” but that too works for me, especially when striving to keep those thoughts positive and worthwhile to share here the following day.
-Please keep those comments coming and know, going forward, we’ll make every effort to reply to each one.
+So, yes, dear reader, I sometimes do “overthink,” but that too works for me, especially when striving to keep those thoughts positive and worthwhile to share here the following day.
+Please keep those comments coming and know that as we advance, we’ll make every effort to reply to each one.

 Have a safe, healthy, and fulfilling day!